rstudio/packrat/walkthrough.md

 available to that project; and packages you install outside of the project are not available to the project.

-This is what we mean by "isolation" and it's Very Good Thing, as it means that upgrading a package for one project won't break a totally different project that just happens to reside on the same machine, even if that package contained incompatible changes.
+This is what we mean by "isolation" and it's a Very Good Thing, as it means that upgrading a package for one project won't break a totally different project that just happens to reside on the same machine, even if that package contained incompatible changes.